What does a Firmware Engineer do?

 - Proven experience as a Firmware Engineer or similar role.

-- Proficiency in programming languages such as C, C++, and Python.
+- Proficiency in C, C++, and assembly language.

-- Strong understanding of embedded systems, microcontrollers, and electronics.
+- Strong understanding of embedded systems architecture and microcontrollers.

 Is becoming a Firmware Engineer a good career path?